grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Only a truly suicidal sub driver would try a ramming while submerged.
 There's too much risk of damaging their own boat beyond repair."

-"There is nothing to indicate that this commander is not suicidal..," said Hemi.
+"Cautious restraint is hardly how I would characterize the actions of this sub commander so far..," said Hemi.

 "Cassandra!"
 Percy called down again, "what's the range to the contact now?"

 "Um.."
 Cassandra struggled, "I can't really tell Captain Percy.
-The background noise in the water is still so loud that it's making ranging very difficult."
+The background noise in the water is making ranging difficult."

 "You had better go down there and get on the sonar with her," Percy said to Hemi.